harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/trigger-sto-scans-to-block-prs-with-vulnerabilities.md

 2. [Create a pull request](#test-the-outbound-webhook-and-trigger) to test the webhook and trigger.

-3. [Add a branch protection rule](#add-a-branch-protection-rule) to to ensure that the pull request cannot be merged if the Harness pipeline fails.
+3. [Add a branch protection rule](#add-a-branch-protection-rule) to ensure that the pull request cannot be merged if the Harness pipeline fails.

 ## Before you begin